Contractor-x/Contractor-x/README.md

 Check out my repositories here: **[Contractor-x’s GitHub Repos](https://github.com/Contractor-x?tab=repositories)**

 🚀 **Highlighted Projects:**
-- **CyberSecSuite** – A full-stack cybersecurity toolkit for penetration testers.
+- **Telegram-X-Forex-Bot** – A Bot whch reads signals from a group and places a trade on behalf of the user.
-- **AlgoTraderX** – A high-frequency trading bot optimized for crypto markets.
+- **Zero-Error-Transfer-System** – A high frequency program which uses the Hamming Program to enable no loss of data during transfer.
-- **ZeroTrace** – An anonymous browsing and data encryption suite.
+- **Simplex-Algorithm-C** – An Algorithm which solves Simplex Algorithm written in C++.
-- **QuantumCalc** – A research-based quantum computing calculator.
+- **My-Journey-in-Python-programming-Language** – A step by step guide on how i intend to learn Python and its projects.

 ---